UNCLASSIFIED (U)

 2 FAM 235.1 Responsibility

-The Bureau of Diplomatic Security's Office of Protection (Protective Liaison Division-- DS/DO/P/PL), which maintains liaison with the Washington, D.C., Metropolitan Police Department and the Uniformed Division of the Secret Service, coordinates all matters relating to the protection of foreign diplomatic premises and their officials.
-Pursuant to United Nations General Assembly resolution 2819 of December 15, 1971, the United States as host country ensures the protection and security of the United Nations and U.N.
-Missions and their personnel in New York City.
+The Bureau of Diplomatic Security's Office of Protection (Protective Liaison Division-- DS/P/PL), which maintains liaison with foreign governments and federal, state, and local law enforcement agencies (including the Washington, D.C.
+Metropolitan Police Department and the Uniformed Division of the Secret Service), coordinates all matters relating to the protective security of foreign diplomatic premises and their officials.
+Pursuant to United Nations General Assembly resolution 2819 of December 15, 1971, the United States as host country ensures the protection and security of the United Nations and UN missions and their personnel in New York City.
 USUN relies on the Bureau of Diplomatic Security, working with the New York City Police Department, to do so.

 2 FAM 235.2 Procedures

 a.
-All Department officers contacted in regard to these matters by any diplomatic mission must immediately inform the Protective Liaison Division (DS/DO/P/PL).
+All Department officers contacted regarding these matters by any diplomatic mission must immediately inform the Protective Liaison Division (DS/P/PL).

 b.
-After coordinating with S/CPR or IO and USUN, OFM, L, and the regional bureau concerned, as necessary, DS/DO/P/PL ensures on behalf of the Department that all necessary action is taken.
+After coordinating with S/CPR or IO and USUN, OFM, L, and the regional bureau concerned, as necessary, DS/P/PL ensures on behalf of the Department that all necessary action is taken.

 2 FAM 236 THROUGH 239 UNASSIGNED